ssgreg/zerodt/README.md

 ## Example

-The simplest way to use ZeroDT is to pass your http.Server to the NewApp() function and call Server() for a object it returns:
+The simplest way to use ZeroDT is to pass your http.Server to the NewApp() function and call ListenAndServe() for a object it returns:

 ```go
 package main